EventStore/documentation/CONTRIBUTING.md

-# Contributing to Event Store Documentation
+# Contributing to Kurrent Documentation

 ## Working with the Git

-Event Store Documentation uses `master` as the main development branch.
+Kurrent Documentation uses `master` as the main development branch.
 All the changes merged to this branch are deployed live.

 We do our best to ensure a clean history.
 To do so, we ask contributors to squash their commits into a set or single logical commit.
 Alternatively, those who merge the PRs will use the Squash and Merge feature of GitHub.